SCCM-Zone/SCCM-Zone.hugo/content/posts/bitlocker-compliance-and-policy-reporting-with-sccm.md

 [Report release history](https://SCCM.Zone/SEC-BitLocker-Compliance-And-Policy-CHANGELOG)

 My vague promises of publishing a BitLocker report based on HWI seem to have come true.
 This is a complete report that also displays BitLocker GPO settings.
-In order to get the BitLocker and Policy data, you need to extend the SCCM Hardware Inventory.
+In order to get the BitLocker and Policy data, you need to extend the MEMCM/SCCM Hardware Inventory.
 If you don’t want to do that you can use my [`BitLocker Configuration Baseline`](https://SCCM.Zone/Get-BitlockerStatus) together with the [`Baseline Report with Actual Values`](https://SCCM.Zone/CB-Configuration-Baseline-Compliance) report.

 ## Recommendations